5t6dryrt/ASCII-GEN-TERMINAL/README.md

     And then open requirements.txt and install all pip in you terminal.
 NOW you can use all of my promgram

+    [x] Add delight to the experience when all tasks are complete :tada:
     HOPE U LIKE MY PROGRAM